Ambigrammia

 Gucci

 Founded in Florence, Italy, as a luggage brand and equestrian outfitter in 1921, Gucci has evolved into one of the world's most celebrated fashion houses - synonymous with classic design, elegance, luxury and quality.
-Casa de Gucci - beloved by the great, the good and the uber glamorous - boasts an instantly recognizable signature style all of its own.
-This book, beautifully illustrated with images of some of the world's iconic fashion items, charts the story of Gucci's origins and how the brand overcame family in-fighting, scandal and even murder to become the influential, innovative haute couture power house it is today.
+Casa de Gucci beloved by the great, the good and the uber glamorous - boasts an instantly recognisable signature style all of its own.
+This book, beautifully illustrated with images of some of the world's iconic fashion items, charts the story of Gucci's origins and how the brand overcame family in-fighting, scandal and even murder to become the influential, innovative haute-couture powerhouse it is today.

 Collective Design Practices